Perceptual spaces and their symmetries: The geometry of color space: Methods

+Experiments {\sl I} and {\sl II} determined the minimal chromatic difference that stimuli need to bear in order for an observer to identify them as different.
+The task for the observer was to detect the one out of four stimuli that was chromatically different from the other three.

 A session consisted of $300$ trials, lasting for approximately $10$ minutes.
-Throughout a session, the chromaticity $\bm{b}$ of the surround remained fix and constantly displayed.
-At the beginning of each trial, a fixation point appeared at the center of the screen, marked by a black circle.
-After $500$ ms, four colored patches were displayed for $150$ ms at the cardinal positions (Fig.~\ref{f1}A, B), spanning an angle of 2° between the center of each square and the fixation point.
-Three of the patches were colored with the so-called \emph{tested} color $\bm{x}$, and the fourth, with the \emph{altered} color $\tilde{\bm{x}}$, which was different from the other three.
-The location of the unequal patch was varied randomly from trial to trial among the $4$ alternatives.
-The observer was required to report its position using the keyboard arrows.
+Throughout a session, the chromaticity $\bm{b}$ of the surround remained fixed and constantly displayed.
+At the beginning of each trial, a black circle appeared as a fixation point at the center of the screen.
+After $500$ ms, four $2^{\circ}$ square patches were displayed for $150$ ms at a center-to-center distance of 2° from the fixation point along the cardinal directions.
+Three of the patches were colored with the test chromaticity $\bm{x}$.
+The fourth patch was the target patch and had a slightly different chromaticity $\tilde{\bm{x}}$.
+The location of the target patch was varied randomly from trial to trial among the four alternatives.
+The observer was required to report its position using arrow keys on a keyboard.
 Subjects had unlimited time to respond.
 They were allowed to freely set the pace of the experiment by triggering each trial with a key on the keyboard.
-In each session, the tested color $\bm{x}$ remained fixed, and the altered color $\tilde{\bm{x}}$ was chosen randomly among 15 alternatives around $\bm{x}$, each sampled $20$ times.
+In each session, the tested chromaticity $\bm{x}$ remained fixed, and the altered chromaticity $\tilde{\bm{x}}$ was chosen randomly among 15 alternatives around $\bm{x}$, each sampled $20$ times.